 9.3 Are you confident that any procedures in place to ensure that equality considerations are embedded into all policies/activities/projects in your area are delivering improved outcomes for people with protected characteristics?
 Yes/ No GCRB meets with the equalities impact group across the three colleges.
-This well-established group has been successful in providing a shared regional overview and response to equalities issues, and working to ensure that they provide meaningful, effective outcomes to guide and improve policy and practice.
+This well- established group has been successful in providing a shared regional overview and response to equalities issues, and working to ensure that they provide meaningful, effective outcomes to guide and improve policy and practice.
 This is an addition to equalities review being considered for all work which is put forward to GCRB committees and boards, and seek to ensure that these provide opportunity for improvement by informing decisions.
 In addition, equalities data is captured across the region and this is considered and reviewed as part of the review of curriculum as well as policy and process.
-This question relates to the extent to which processes designed to deliver consideration of equality matters actually have any meaningful outcomes for the people whose lives SG seeks to improve, and specifically those with protected characteristics.
-In answering you should consider what evidence (both quantitative and qualitative) about equality outcomes you use to inform decisions; whether any processes are more about collation than improvement; and whether any processes exist for their own sake rather than because they have a clear link to outcomes.
+This question relates to the extent to which processes, such as Equality Impact Assessments, designed to ensure that the consideration of equality is embedded into the policy development process are delivering meaningful outcomes for the people whose lives SG seeks to improve.
+Specifically, EQIA must consider impacts on equalities groups based on the three tests of the Public Sector Equality Duty (PSED) it is required to address: Does this policy eliminate discrimination for each of the 9 Protected Characteristics (PC).
+If not, is the discrimination justifiable?
+Can it be mitigated?
+Does this policy foster good community relations between people of PC groups?
+You should consider what evidence (both quantitative and qualitative) about equality outcomes is being used to inform decisions; whether any processes are more about collation than improvement; whether evidence is being used to demonstrate due regard to the three needs of the PSED and whether any processes exist for their own sake rather than because they have a clear link to improving outcomes.
 9.4 Are you confident that any schemes operated by your Division for funding the work of external stakeholders deliver improved outcomes for people with protected characteristics?
 Yes/ No GCRB provides funding to the three Glasgow colleges to provide services to all, including those with protected characteristics.
 The Glasgow colleges each have their own policies, procedures and initiatives designed to promote equality, diversity and inclusivity.
 This question relates to the extent to which funding for partners' activities and projects (or core funding for partners designated as intermediaries) aligns to improved outcomes for people with protected characteristics under the Equality Act 2010.
 You will want to consider how robust your processes for linking funding to outcomes are, and what steps you take in guiding funded organisations towards strategic priorities for improved equality outcomes.
-Please note that where a private or voluntary organisation provides a 'public function' it is then subject to the general equality duty.
-A public function refers to activities that are carried out on behalf of the State not similar in kind to services that could be performed by private people.
+If a private or voluntary organisation provides a 'public function' it is subject to the general equality duty.
 Public functions can also be carried out by private or voluntary organisations, for example when a private company manages a prison or when a voluntary organisation takes on responsibilities for child protection.